 - Protection against malware and malicious sites.
 If you visit a suspicious site, the browser sends the prefix of the webpage’s address to the server.

 The Yandex condensed database of malware and phishing sites is downloaded to your computer.
 The condensed database contains the prefixes of addresses of dangerous pages.
 Before opening a page, the browser calculates the address hash and then checks the hash prefix against the local database.
 If there is a match, the browser sends the server the prefix of the requested page and gets a response with the full hashes of malicious pages that start with this prefix.
 If the list of dangerous pages has the hash of the requested page, the page is blocked.

 Additionally, whenever you download a file, the browser checks it for malware.
 Information about the file, the history of the tab the file was downloaded from, and certain other data is sent to the server while the file is being checked.

-You can disable malicious site and malware protection in the Privacy section of Settings.Note.
+You can disable protection from malicious sites and malware in the Privacy section of Settings.Note.
 We don't recommend disabling it, because Yandex.Browser will stop blocking pages on infected and phishing sites.
 This makes your computer vulnerable to infection by malware.